 What’s inside the course?

-The Talk & Play: Early Language Skills course includes five modules that will walk you through how language and communication develop with tangible takeaways and easy ideas to integrate and support your child.
+The Talk & Play: Early Language Skills course includes five modules that will walk you through how language and communication develop and how important music is for language learning.
 Each module includes a video, audio files, and PDF handout, and will take approximately 15 minutes to complete.

 Course Modules